 The Federal Work Study Program (FWS) is offered to eligible students based on financial need as determined by the FAFSA form.
 The positions are on campus and the student is paid bi-weekly for hours worked.
 The money earned is not deducted from the student's account unless arrangements are made with the Bursar's office.
-To secure a position the student must meet with the work study coordinator during the first two weeks of school.
+Students offered work study must meet with the work study coordinator during the first two weeks of school in order to secure a position.